pavo-orepic/boneCond_selfVoice/README.md

-*voiceDatabase.xlsx* contains acoustic parameters of all participants' voices
+*voiceDatabase.xlsx* contains acoustic parameters of all participants' voices of Study 3 used in voice space analysis